-Diseases: Prior history of few degenerative disease and some types of arthritis or cancer can contribute to back pain.
+Diseases: Prior history of few degenerative diseases and some types of arthritis or cancer can contribute to back pain.

 Occupational hazards: Jobs that may need repetitive bending and lifting, as well as long hours of standing without a break, can also put the person at greater risk.

 Muscle or ligament strain – Improper lifting especially heavy weights and awkward movements without proper stretching, warm up and pre-conditioning the back can be a major contributory factor leading to sprains and strains of back muscles and spinal ligaments.
 If you have been physically inactive, constant strain on your back may cause painful muscle spasms.

 Bulging or ruptured disks: Disks are placed between different vertebrae and act as a cushion between the bones and the spine.
 Sometimes, there might be slight protrusion of the soft material which may eventually rupture and press on a nerve.